 Hippo Creek Hillarys is in a beaut location.
 It’s really great for trying something a little different too.
 The service was mostly good and they cater well for groups and family’s – as long as you can get a booking **wink**

-** Hippo Creek is in the Perth 2013/14 Entertainment Book**
+** Hippo Creek is in the Perth 2014/15 Entertainment Book 25% off with gold card**